 InputManager is a custom input manager for Unity that allows you to rebind keys at runtime and abstract input devices for cross platform input.

-Compatible with Windows, Linux, Mac OSX and Android(not tested on iOS but it might work).
+Compatible with Windows Desktop, Windows Store, Linux, Mac OSX and Android(not tested on iOS but it probably works).
 Requires the latest version of Unity.

 For detailed information on how to get started with this plugin visit the Wiki.

 This addon allows you to use XInput for controller support instead of the Unity input system.
 Only available on Windows platforms.

 Custom standalone input module for the UI system introduced in Unity 4.6.

 This addon allows you to bind script methods to various input events(e.g. when the user presses a button or key) through the inspector.

 For more information about the addons visit the Wiki.